diogoaav/wordpress-doks/README.md

-# Wordpress on ECS
+# Wordpress on DOKS
-This project contains `terraform` and `packer` files to provision a Wordpress service on top of AWS EC2 Container Service.
-It deploys by default in region `us-west-2` and spans two availability zones.
+This project contains `terraform` and `packer` files to provision a Wordpress service on top of DigitalOcean Kubernetes DOKS Service.
+It deploys by default in region NYC3.

 ## Instructions
 As we're using AWS `ECR` to store our docker containers and that our `ECS` cluster is pulling from it, we'll need to deploy our infrastructure first and then build and push our Wordpress container with `packer`.